Andrew Vaughn Player Props: White Sox vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants had the 15th-ranked team ERA across all league pitching staffs (3.89).
+- The Giants' 3.89 team ERA ranked 15th among all league pitching staffs.

-- The Giants allowed the first-fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to give up the fewest home runs in baseball (132 total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.